-Creating a good photo book takes some planning but with a few strategies you can craft a book that takes a reader on an engaging journey.
-In this tutorial you will create a mock-up of a photo book using your own images.
+With a few strategies you can craft a photobook that takes a reader on an engaging journey.
+In this tutorial you will create a mock-up of a photobook using your own images.
 It will cover the step-by-step process of editing, sequencing, and constructing a mock-up using a set of work prints.

 Choosing a group or pool of photos for a book is the place to start.
 We're looking for possibilities at this stage, so don't be too critical of your images while you are looking through them.
 Keep your selection wide and include anything that you think might have some potential.

 Photos with a cohesive theme make good candidates for a book project.
 Examples of cohesive themes include landscape photography of a specific area, street photography of a specific city, or a set of portraits of interconnected people.